 Later, he and some other men dance as a way to celebrate Tzeitel’s marriage to Lazar.
 However, not long after, Tzeitel reveals her actual love interest, Motel, whom she’s loved for years.
 She begs Tevye not to make her marry Lazar.
 After resisting at first, Tevye allows Tzeitel to marry Motel.

 At some point, Golde wakes Tevye, who states that he had a strange dream, where Golde’s deceased grandma said that Tzeitel should marry Motel.
 But Lazar’s latest wife disapproves of that.
 If the two marry, she would want to murder them.

 Not long after, all the villagers hold candles as they make their ways to Tzeitel and Motel’s wedding.
 At this point, Golde walks Tzeitel down the aisle to Motel, while Tevye gives the two a dirty look.

 While the ceremony happens, Golde and Tevye produce internal songs in their minds about how they view their eldest daughter marrying her love interest.

 Tzeitel also removes her veil – but she and Motel do not kiss.
 After that, Motel steps on the glass underneath a folded napkin, a tradition at Jewish weddings.
-Then the celebration begins with bobbing Tzeitel and Motel up in chairs, also a Jewish custom at weddings, and even bar and bat mitzvahs.
+Then the celebration begins with bobbing Tzeitel and Motel up in chairs, also a custom at Jewish celebrations.

 Everyone dances, followed by a group of men performing a special dance with glass bottles on their heads.